Executive Director

 Member

-Dr. Marianna Harris, is a leader in the field of Education.
-She has over two decades of on- site experience in K-12 schools.
-Further, Dr. Harris is a recognized expert in educational leadership has led the training of teachers through teacher credentialing; masters and doctoral programs in both California and China.
-In 2008, Dr. Harris created a college master’s course entitled “Urban Issues in Education” for the purpose of preparing new and veteran teachers for the unique challenges they are likely to face in an urban classroom setting.
+Dr. Marianna Harris is a leader in the field of Education.
+She has over two decades of on-site experience in K-12 schools.
+Further, Dr. Harris is a recognized expert in educational leadership and has led the training of teachers through teacher credentialing, masters and doctoral programs in both California and China.
+Dr. Harris created a college master’s course entitled “Urban Issues in Education” for the purpose of preparing new and veteran teachers for the unique challenges they are likely to face in an urban classroom setting.
 Dr. Harris’ “Urban Issues” course curriculum is constantly evolving due to the nature of the changing demographics in California schools.
-Dr. Harris wrote her dissertation entitled, “A Case Study about Young African Male Achievers: Achieving a Scholar Identity,” to enlighten the education community about the nexus between some Black males and their pursuit of academic excellence.
-In addition, she is Special Assistant to the AVC for Schools & Community Relations at UC Merced.

-Dr. Harris received her BA in Education with a Multicultural/ Bilingual emphasis from CSU, Sacramento, and went on to complete a Master’s in Staff Development and a Doctorate in Educational Leadership both from Mills College in Oakland, California.
+Dr. Harris is a lifelong learner in TK-12 teacher education and is confident that her work is preparing teachers in the Central Valley and the state of California.
+Dr. Harris received her BA in Education with a Multicultural/ Bilingual emphasis from CSU, Sacramento, and went on to complete a Master’s in Staff Development and a Doctorate in Educational Leadership from Mills College in Oakland, California.
+She is married to Attorney Mark T. Harris and has two sons who are also lawyers, Eric M. Harris, J.D., and Martin T. Harris, Esq.

 Carmela Smith